TheCloudTheory/arm-estimator/README.md

 ACE can be download as ZIP package containing a single executable file.
 Check releases to find the most recent version download URL.

 ## Usage
-You can use the project with both ARM Templates and (indirectly) with Bicep files.
-Due to limitation of Azure What If API, your Bicep definitions must be transformed to ARM Templates before you can use them with ARM Cost Estimator.
-This can be done with a simple command:
+You can use the project with both ARM Templates and with Bicep files.
+In general, ACE doesn't care if you want to use old-school ARM Template or Bicep, however if you face any issues, you can transform Bicep file to ARM Template with help of Bicep CLI:
 ```
 bicep build <your-bicep-file>.bicep
 ```
 This will create an ARM Template based on the Bicep file passed as argument.
+> Native Bicep support is available since `1.0.0-beta2` version.

+> If you want to use Bicep files and pass them directly to ACE, make sure you've installed Bicep CLI before.
+This is especially important for build agents, which may have limited capabilities and don't include Bicep by default.
+In case of any problems, fall back to ARM Templates.

 ### Windows
 ```
-arm-estimator.exe <template-path>.json <subscription-id> <resource-group>
+arm-estimator.exe <template-path>.json|.bicep <subscription-id> <resource-group>
 ```
 ### Linux
 ```
-dotnet arm-estimator <template-path>.json <subscription-id> <resource-group>
+dotnet arm-estimator <template-path>.json|.bicep <subscription-id> <resource-group>
 ```

 ### Parameters